NHSDigital/vaccinations-app/README.md

 6. **Verify Release and Artifact:** Upon successful execution of the publish/release workflow, you should observe:
     - A new tagged release in the "Releases" section of the GitHub repository.
-    - The corresponding build artifact within the `/tags` folder of the github AWS S3 bucket.
+    - The corresponding build artifact within the `/tags` folder of the GitHub AWS S3 bucket.

 **The branching and tagging strategy to fix broken deployed releases can be found [here](https://nhsd-confluence.digital.nhs.uk/spaces/Vacc/pages/989220238/Branching+and+release+strategy#Branchingandreleasestrategy-Fixingdeployedbrokenreleases).**